 cholesterol sub-particles.
 If you have a large proportion of small particles this test will

 show that.
 This lipid test will also tell you if you have high genetic Lp(a) lipid which can be

 corrected with Niacin and/or High dose Fish Oil (6000 mg Omega 3)

 This test cost only $100.
 If you don’t do anything else, have this test done.
-This test can be purchased online

-abnormal, your doctor can prescribe various drugs that can help you from forming
+Should you Calcium Score be High (bad) or your Advanced lipid profile show and abundance of small LDL particles, your doctor can prescribe various drugs that can help you from forming

 future plaque in your arteries.
 For instance, if your overall LDL cholesterol is high